-The first time I saw Saturn’s rings, I was up on the High Line, a pedestrian greenway built atop an old train track just west of 10th Avenue in New York City.
+The first time I saw Saturn’s rings, I was up on the High Line, the pedestrian greenway built atop an old train track just west of 10th Avenue in New York City.
 It was far, far from where I grew up in rural Ontario, Canada, where the night is dark as obsidian and the sky, on a clear night, looks sequined.
 I took it for granted that the sky was huge and reliably wonderful.
 As a kid, I loved keeping watch for shooting stars, and we always seemed to spot them.
-I wasn’t hungry to see more—to look closer at things like Saturn’s icy bands or lunar craters—until it became much harder to do so.
+I wasn’t hungry to see more—to look closer at things such as Saturn’s icy bands or lunar craters—until it became much harder to do so.

 Manhattan is not a great spot for stargazing.
 There’s too much light, and the city is too low and too humid, with too many tall buildings eating up the sky.
 Generally speaking, the highest, driest conditions lead to the crispest, most dazzling views, which is one reason that professional astronomers trek to arrays at the South Pole or remote desert mountains, and some deeply invested amateurs work with telescopes they can access remotely.
 But while those conditions are crucial for science, for seeing distant stellar nurseries or studying black holes, they’re definitely not prerequisites for seeing something cool.